microsoftconnect/ms-intune-app-sdk-android/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots and logs:**
 - If applicable, add screenshots to help explain your problem.
-- If your app is experiencing an issue during build, do you have app logs for the crash itself?
+- If your app is experiencing an issue during build, do you have error logs?
 - If your app is experiencing an issue post build, do you have app logs for the crash itself?

 **Smartphone (please complete the following information):**